forestryio/forestry.io/hugo/content/docs/live-previews.md

 ## Adding a Live Preview

 To add a live preview, add a compatible command to `preview_command` option in the `build` section of your `.forestry/settings.yml` file.
-You will also need to add an option named `custom_preview`, set to `true`.
+You will also need to add an option named `custom_preview` to the top level of your forestry configuration, set to `true`.

 {{% tip %}}
 [More info on build commands](https://forestry.io/docs/settings/build-commands/)